How To Calculate Standard Error In Excel

 Interpret the Results Carefully

 The standard error should be interpreted in the context of the research question and the characteristics of the data.
 A small standard error indicates that the sample mean is likely to be a precise estimate of the population mean, but it does not necessarily mean that the results are practically significant.
-A large standard error indicates more uncertainty about the population mean, but it does not necessarily mean that the results are meaningless.
+But a large standard error indicates more uncertainty about the population mean, but it does not necessarily mean that the results are meaningless.
 Consider the magnitude of the effect size, the confidence interval, and the practical implications of the findings when interpreting the standard error.

 Use Confidence Intervals